NoxVentura/pokedex-cli-go/README.md

 # I'm Go-ing to the Lunastone!
 ## Pokemon CLI in Go

-A rudimentary cli app made in go
+A cli app made in go